 To calculate the warmth-to-weight ratio, you’ll need to know the weight of the bag and its temperature rating.
 For example, if you’re comparing a 20° down sleeping bag that weighs 25 oz to a 20° synthetic sleeping bag that weighs 30 oz you’ll find that the down sleeping bag has a better warmth-to-weight ratio because it weighs less but has the same warmth rating.
 This indicates greater efficiency.
 Generally, down sleeping bags have a better warmth-to-weight ratio than synthetic.

 This is possible because a given weight of down insulation lofts more (takes up more volume) than the same weight of synthetic insulation.
 This allows manufacturers to use less insulation weight to achieve the same warmth rating.
-This makes a more efficient sleeping bag.
+This makes for a more efficient sleeping bag.

 Performance in Wet Conditions

-Synthetic sleeping bags and jackets perform far better than down in wet conditions.
+Synthetic sleeping bags and synthetic jackets perform far better than down in wet conditions.
 The reason is that synthetic materials are designed to maintain their loft when they get wet.
 Even when they’re soaked, synthetic sleeping bags still provide some insulation.
 You won’t stay as warm as if the bag was dry but at least you’ll survive.

 Another benefit to synthetic insulation is that it dries faster than down if it gets wet.
 If you fall into a river and your synthetic sleeping bag gets soaked, there is a chance that it will dry by bedtime if it’s sunny out.
 Even if it doesn’t dry, it will still provide some warmth.
-For this reason, you could also argue that synthetic sleeping bags are safer.
+For this reason, you could also argue that synthetic fill bags are safer.

-Synthetic sleeping bags are a great choice for camping in rainy or snowy environments.
+Synthetic sleeping bags are a great choice for camping in heavy rain or snowy environments.
 They are also ideal for trips where you’ll spend a lot of time on the water where there is a good chance that your sleeping bag will get wet.
 For example, maybe you’re kayak camping or sleeping on a boat.

 Water is down’s Achilles heel.
 When down gets wet, it loses nearly all of its insulation qualities.
 This happens because moisture causes the down plumes to clump together, which pretty much eliminates any loft.
+A wet sleeping bag will not keep you warm.

 Water weight can also compress the down to further reduce loft.
 When this happens, there are fewer air pockets between the down particles.
 The sleeping bag can no longer trap enough heat to keep you warm.
+You won’t get a good night’s sleep if you can’t stay warm enough.

 Another problem with down is that it takes longer to dry than synthetics.
 If your down sleeping bag gets wet, you may not be able to dry it out until you get home.
-It may take several hours laying in the sun for it to dry out.
+It may take several hours lying in the sun for it to dry out.

 DWR Down Treatment

 Technological advances over the past few years have greatly improved down’s performance in wet conditions.
 Modern chemical treatments create a hydrophobic coating on the down.
-The coating bonds to the down filaments at a microscopic level and repels water.
+The hydrophobic coatings bond to the down filaments at a microscopic level and repel water.
 This way, the down retains some of its loft when exposed to moisture.
 The treatment is also designed to help down dry faster and loft better.
+Down treatments are often called ‘dry down.’
+They are also known as DWR or durable water repellent treatments.

 In my experience, DWR treated down sleeping bags perform pretty well in wet conditions.
 I hiked the Wonderland Tail through a 6-day rainstorm with my Kelty Cosmic 20 sleeping bag.
 It stayed warm and dry until the last day when some cold spots began developing due to wet clumping down.